mutheud/Quiz-test/README.md

 >#### One should mark the answer which he/she thinks is correct so as to be awarded marks after his/her test completion.

->#### The examinee should should submit his/her work after completion and immediately after submitting , his/her results pop immediately below the submit button.
+>#### The examinee should submit his/her work after completion and immediately after submitting , his/her results pop immediately below the submit button.

 ### Technology Used
 * HTML